Solar Panel Guide 2026: Costs, Savings & Installation

 State and Local Incentives

-Many states offer additional incentives on top of the federal ITC.
+Many states still offer incentives that can make solar work without the old federal residential credit.
 These may include state tax credits, property tax exemptions for solar installations, sales tax exemptions on solar equipment, solar renewable energy certificates (SRECs), and performance-based incentives.
 Check your state energy office or the DSIRE database for a complete list of incentives available in your area.

 Net Metering Explained